Explaining and how to calculate the relative atomic mass RAM or Ar of

 neutrons in the nucleus, the relative atomic mass is usually at least double

-the atomic/proton number because there usually at the number of neutrons as
+the atomic/proton number because there are usually at least the same number of neutrons as

 purposes, relative atomic masses are usually quoted and used at this